UMI Scripts - Usage

 NNNNNNNNNNNNGATCxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-where N is the UMI sequence, GATC is the fixed sequence, and xxx represents the sequence read.
-An example command, with UMI length of 12 and fixed sequence of GATC, would then be
+sequence read.
+An example command, with UMI length of 12 and fixed sequence of GATC

 embedded_UMI_extractor.pl --read1 R1.fastq.gz --length 12 --fixed GATC